Hand of Glory

 A Hand of Glory is the dried and pickled hand of a hanged man, often specified as being the left (sinister) hand, or, if the person was hanged for murder, the hand that "did the deed."

-Old European beliefs attribute great powers to a Hand of Glory combined with a candle made from fat from the corpse of the same malefactor who died on the gallows.
-The candle so made, lighted, and placed (as if in a candlestick) in the Hand of Glory would have rendered motionless all persons to whom it was presented.
+Old European beliefs attribute great powers to a Hand of Glory.
 The process for preparing the hand and the candle are described in 18th-century documents, with certain steps disputed due to difficulty in properly translating phrases from that era.
-The concept inspired short stories and poems in the 19th century.
+The concept has inspired short stories and poems since the 19th century.